hasura/graphql-engine/manual/project/directory-structure/conf/auth.yaml.rst

    All values in this configuration are strings, including boolean and integer values.

 By default, this file is extensively commented to indicate usage and possible values for each key.
-If you need to refer to the orginal version, checkout `conf/auth.yaml <https://github.com/hasura/base/blob/master/conf/auth.yaml>`_ in the base repo.
+If you need to refer to the original version, checkout `conf/auth.yaml <https://github.com/hasura/base/blob/master/conf/auth.yaml>`_ in the base repo.